-It acts by stopping angiogenesis, which is the process of making new blood vessels.
-Few examples in this group include Bevacizumab, Ziv-aflibercept, Ramucirumab etc.
+It acts by stopping angiogenesis, which is the process of making new blood vessels. eg: drugs like Bevacizumab, Ziv-aflibercept, Ramucirumab etc.

 - Epidermal growth factor receptor (EGFR) inhibitors.

-It acts by inhibiting the epidermal growth factor receptor.
-This may be effective for stopping or slowing the growth of colorectal cancer.
-Cetuximab, Panitumumab belong to this group of targeted therapy.
+These drugs acts by inhibiting the epidermal growth factor receptor.
+Thereby stopping or slowing the growth of colorectal cancer.
+Cetuximab, Panitumumab.

 Three-years report of Population Based Cancer Registries 2006-2008 (Detailed Tabulations of Individual Registries Data).
 National Cancer Registry Programme (Indian Council of Medical Research), Bangalore November 2010.
 Available from: http://www.PBCR_2006_2008.aspx, (accessed on December 27, 2012)